isc-projects/bind9/doc/dnssec-guide/getting-started.rst

 On the authoritative server side, DNSSEC is enabled on a zone-by-zone basis.
 When a zone is DNSSEC-enabled, it is also known as "signed."
-Below are the areas to consider for possible hardware enhancements for an authoritative server with signed zones:
+Below are the expected changes to resource consumption caused by serving DNSSEC-signed zones:

 1. *CPU*: a DNSSEC-signed zone requires periodic re-signing, which is a cryptographic function that is CPU-intensive.
 If your DNS zone is